An electronic age dawns on Asia's bond markets

 That potential in Asia has sparked a rush to secure market share through either single-dealer, where someone wanting to buy a bond deals directly with a bank, or multi-party platforms, which throw a bid out into a pool of dealers, banks and brokers.

-Most of the top-tier bond trading houses such as Goldman Sachs (GS.N), Deutsche Bank (DBKGn.DE) and JP Morgan have their own e-platforms.
+Most of the top-tier bond trading houses such as Goldman Sachs, Deutsche Bank and JP Morgan have their own e-platforms.
 Blackrock, one of the largest money managers, offers trading on its new platform.

 Single-dealer platforms have been less successful in debt than for FX or equity trading, where products are more homogenous and can be structured for clients.
 The sheer number of bonds makes it very difficult for even a global bank to hold large inventories.